top of page

 Different shapes and contrasting types of texture

-Contrasting textures adding a pop of colour to this living space
+Contrasting textures add a pop of colour to this living space

 Layering